How to get to Pirates

 By Bus

-The service will run on a 45 minute loop, beginning at the Royal William Yard, stopping at Union Street Post Office, Connexions, Royal Parade, Batter Street/Vauxhall Street, Lambhay Hill, The Belvedere, West Hoe Post Office and back to the Royal William Yard.
+The complimentary service will run on a 45 minute loop, beginning at the Royal William Yard, stopping at Union Street Post Office, Connexions, Royal Parade, Batter Street/Vauxhall Street, Lambhay Hill, The Belvedere, West Hoe Post Office and back to the Royal William Yard.

-It is a double decker City Bus, wheelchair friendly and is free of charge for users.
-This will operate between the hours of 11am – 6.30pm on Saturday and 12:30-6.30pm on Sunday and is seperate from the regular no.25 service.
+It is a double decker Plymouth CityBus wheelchair friendly and is free of charge for users.
+This will operate between the hours of 11am to 5.35pm on Saturday and 12.30pm to 6.20.pm on Sunday and is separate from the regular No.25 service.
 Check out the route for the Aargh and Ride shuttle Bus.

 By Train